Terms, conditions and medical guidance and FAQs

 The decision to cancel or postpone rests entirely with the senior instructor at Surf Sanctuary.

-Full refund if the booking is over £200 and cancelled at least a full 72h prior to the activity start time
+Full refund if the booking is cancelled at least a full 72 hours prior to the activity start time

-Customer cancellations inside of the cancellation period above are not eligible for a refund
+Customer cancellations inside of the cancellation period above for any reason are not eligible for a refund and will be liable for the full cost of the lesson

 If 'yes' to below see a doctor...